mvpoirier/mvpoirier.github.io/portfolio.md

 - I value practical work as an important part of developing students' conceptual understanding
 - I find that collaboration and communication are vital for both good teaching and effective student learning
 - I try to leverage technology and online tools, when needed, to enhance the learning experience
-- I scaffold lessons and assessments so that students know how to be successful
+- I scaffold lessons and assessments so that students learn and know how to be successful
 - I place emphasis on the learning journey, and try to cultivate a *growth mindset* towards learning

 #### As a colleague...